into-docker/into-docker/README.md

 - **Reproducible Builds**: By packaging your build environment as a Docker image, it can be versioned just like your source code.
-The same builder image should, given a set of inputs, always produce the same output.
+The same builder image should, given a specific set of inputs, always produce the same output.
 - **Promote best practices**: Instead of creating a multitude of Docker images of varying quality, developers can benefit from the work of the community in a non-copy/paste fashion.